agersant/tiger/Roadmap.md

 	· Sort hitbox panel entries by name

-	· Fix bug where origin is not consistent within one animation in selection window (is ok in workbench)
+	· Fix bug where origin is not consistent within one animation in selection window (is ok in workbench) · Fix bug where frame name can go outside frame bound in timeline

 ## For v0.3
 	· Error dialogs